lllyasviel/ControlNet-v1-1-nightly/README.md

 We already see many clip-based token-based methods and none of them can very accurately reproduce the style of input images.
 Let us see will this method be much better.

+This method should work because ControlNet Encoder has many self-attentions and cross-attentions.

 This may also result in several interesting applications.

 ![p](github_misc/12.png)